 That's what we like to hear!
 Tell us a bit about the thinking and process behind building your first survey?
 And how’s it been working with Hive’s People Science team?

-“There were a couple of things we really wanted to achieve with our first survey: we wanted data on the drivers of employee engagement at our organisation, exploring Diversity and Inclusion as a topic within that; and we also wanted to check the work we’d been doing as part of our Culture Project was resonating with our people.
+“There were a couple of things we really wanted to achieve with our first survey: we wanted data on the drivers of employee engagement at our organisation, exploring Diversity and Inclusion as a topic within that; and we also wanted to check how our EVP statements were resonating with our people.
 Hive has given us the opportunity to do all of that…

 Obviously, you guys have your own employee engagement index and question sets and I was worried that meant it would be prescriptive, but it’s been amazing being able to adapt and include questions in our measurement index that also link to our five EVP statements: Changing Lives, A Purpose with Passion, A Place I Belong, Dare to be the Best, and Better Together.
 Now we’ve got our very own validated employee engagement index that gives us the data we need.

 It’s been a brilliant experience getting our first survey live—a genuinely collaborative and iterative process throughout to get the questions right and everybody happy with them.
-I’ve loved working with Jen (Hive’s Head of People Science) because I can see how her brain works and why she’s approached certain questions in certain ways—especially with the Diversity and Inclusion questions—which has been great for building my own knowledge!
+I’ve loved working with Jen (Hive’s Lead People Scientist) because I can see how her brain works and why she’s approached certain questions in certain ways—especially with the Diversity and Inclusion questions—which has been great for building my own knowledge!

 Soon, we’ll be looking at the results from the first survey and deep-diving into certain feedback themes and populations, and then the next big thing for us is to work out the overarching survey strategy for 2021 with Jen.
 But to be honest, with everything that has happened this year, I’m also interested in using the platform in a fluid, responsive way too.”